-If you have a job where you have to stand all day, it’s little wonder that you have swollen, aching feet to contend with.
+If you have a job where you have to stand all day, it’s no wonder you have swollen, aching feet to contend with.
 But why do your feet swell and is there anything you can do about it?
-You might also be wondering how to soothe sore feet from standing all day.

 In order to assess the type of treatment you require, your doctor will need to determine what is causing your discomfort.
 Identifying the type of pain might help your doctor figure out what’s going on.